pubnub/pubnub-mcp-server/resources/sdk_docs/ruby_access-manager.md

 ### Error Responses

-Parsing errors indicate a damaged token; request a new one from the server.
+Parsing errors may indicate a damaged token; request a new one from the server.

 ## Set token

-Used by clients to update the authentication token granted by the server.
+Used by client devices to update the authentication token.

 ### Method(s)